novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### Pyplan App Homepage
 Where it is described the application main menu and tools.
 ### File Manager
 Users have their own workspace and can also access a Public workspace.
-The File Manager provides assistance for working with files related to our applications.
+The File Manager provides assistance for working with files related to your applications.
 ### Model
 Pyplan organizes Python code in nodes that are represented as a workflow (influence diagram).
 In this section it is explained all the tools and features created for helping creating calculation and data manipulation logic.
 ### Visualization